opensafely-core/sysadmin/services/otel-gateway/README.md

 ### Integration Tests

-You will need a valid API key for the developement environment
+You will need a valid API key for the development environment

 ```
 export HONEYCOMB_KEY=...